 Did I hurt my back from that exercise or it is just sore?

 A common situation that happens in the gym that when someone feels a strain in their muscles like in their back muscles.
-But they are not sure if it is just exercise-soreness or something much worse.
+But they are not sure if it is just a sore back post exercise or if they have injured their back.

 Why knowing this difference important?